Slotted Spine Bindings

-Pre-recorded video tutorials and PDF handouts will be posted on Saturday mornings.
-Once they are released, you can work at your convenience to complete the lesson before moving on to the next lesson on the following Saturday.
-During the week, Bonnie will be checking messages in the discussion area to address any questions or comments.
+The pre-recorded video tutorials and the PDF handout will be posted online on May 1, 2021.
+The following Saturday, a follow-up lesson covering five additional options will be posted.
+Once the videos are released, you can work at your convenience to complete the lesson.
+Bonnie will be checking messages in the discussion area to address any questions or comments.
 You will have access to the videos for ninety days.
-The handouts are downloadable and are yours for lifetime.
+The handouts are downloadable and are yours for a lifetime.

-A detailed list regarding the tools sizes and vendors will be shared when you register for the course.
+A detailed list of the tools and vendors will be shared when you register for the course.

 Registrations may not be shared and are non-transferable.

 (Non US students: the price is in USD and will be converted to your local currency when signing up.
 There is a $10 surcharge for transaction fees.)